CodeForBangladesh/project-ideas/docs/school-solution.md

 can set customized rules for result processing, attendence, assignments, progressive reports, guardian communication, authority notice so on.
-It will provide statistical prediction like "who will be [Dropout](education-dropouts.md)", "students current status", "where to improve" and and many more to think.
+It will provide statistical prediction like "who will be [Dropout](education-dropouts.md)", "students current status", "where to improve" and many more to think.

 Live class, assignment submission, Online quiz or exam may be added.